Halstead Hill Farm

 Our farm

-Chris has worked on agroforestry projects in West Africa and Southern Europe, he’s an Honorary Professor at Nottingham University and Head of Research at the Allerton Project.
+Before he stopped flying and started travelling by train Chris worked on agroforestry projects in West Africa and Southern Europe, he’s an Honorary Professor at Nottingham University and Head of Research at the Allerton Project.
 His latest book is Farming with the Environment

 Our agroforestry

-Over the last two winters we’ve planted a 3 hectare bank of marginal clay soil exhausted by continuous arable cropping with a mixture of fruit and nut trees and willow windbreaks.
-The trees are planted in flower rich strips with a herbal ley for silage in between the tree rows.
-The extreme summer heat last year meant that the trees required regularly hand watering to ensure their survival.
+Over the last three winters we’ve planted a 3 hectare bank of marginal clay soil exhausted by continuous arable cropping with a mixture of fruit and nut trees and willow windbreaks.
+The trees are planted in flower rich strips with a herbal ley for silage/hay in between the tree rows.
+The extreme summer heat in 2022 meant that the trees required regularly hand watering to ensure their survival.
 We’re learning as we go and continuing to think about guards, mulch and potential future products and collaborations.

-Pruning lesson from visiting German expert during the drought last year
+A pruning lessons from a visiting German expert during the 2022 drought

 how to find us